This session includes a mix of OW2 technology presentations, project demonstrations, latest news on flagship projects and new projects presentations:

 R&D Engineer, Orange Labs

 Bruno Dillenseger is a computing scientist and engineer.
 He has been working in the field of distributed computing for years, integrating component-based architecture design and autonomic computing concerns to his fields of investigation.
 He is now working in cloud computing, still keeping architectural and self-management principles in mind.
 His contributions range from academic papers to code in open source projects.
-Since 2002, he is leading OW2's CLIF project, providing a highly adaptable...
+Since 2002, he is leading...
 Read More →

 Research Engineer, Grenoble University